laroque/volttron/docs/source/setup/RabbitMQ/Multi-Platform-RMQ-CSR-Walkthrough.rst

 .. note::

-  This instance must have been bootstrapped using --rabbitmq see :ref:`Building-VOLTTRON#steps-for-rabbitmq`.
+  This instance must have been bootstrapped using --rabbitmq see :ref:`building-steps-for-rmq`.

 Next step would be to configure the instance to have a web interface to accept/deny incoming certificate signing requests from other instances.
 Additionally, we will need to install a Volttron Central agent, Volttron Central